• Skip to primary navigation

 Ricotta cheese traces its origins back to the Italian countryside, where it was developed as a method to reduce waste.
 Essentially a cheese byproduct, Ricotta is made using the whey that's leftover from the production of other cheeses.
 The whey is cooked until the curds and whey separate, then the curds are cooked again to make Ricotta cheese.
 In fact, this process gives the cheese its name-"Ricotta" translates to "recooked" in Italian.

 The result is a cheese with a creamy texture and a slight sweetness.
 Like mozzarella, Ricotta is not aged.
-Both its flavor and creaminess lend itself to a variety of dishes, from desserts like Lemon Ricotta Cake to Classic Lasagna with Ricotta Cheese.
+Both its flavor and creaminess lend themselves to a variety of dishes, from desserts like Lemon Ricotta Cake to Classic Lasagna with Ricotta Cheese.

 Provolone